-This blog post is also available in Japanese.
-You can refer to it at the following link:
+This article is also available in Japanese.
+You can access it at the following link:

 - An Enshrined Goddess and Her Blessings